caffeinum/apify-actor-project/README.md

   "original": "This is a cool and happy message!", "transformed": "This is a cool 😎 and happy 😊 message!", "transformation": "emojify",
-  "availableTransforms": ["reverse", "uppercase", "lowercase", "leetspeak", "spongebob", "emojify", "pirate", "uwu"], "timestamp": "2024-12-06T19:00:00.000Z",
+  "availableTransforms": ["reverse", "uppercase", "lowercase", "leetspeak", "spongebob", "emojify", "pirate", "uwu", "ai"], "timestamp": "2024-12-06T19:00:00.000Z",
   "status": "success",
   "processedBy": "Fun Text Transformer 🎨 (Standard Mode)"